4635 Brook St. in 1980. The cabin was later remodeled into a residence.

 A Time of Transition

 From 1950 to 1975, the Independence Beach neighborhood was gradually transitioning from cabins and cottages to year-round residences.
 There was a housing shortage after WWII, so some of the cabins were converted to full-time homes.
 Many of the families that became year-round residents started out with very small homes by today’s standards - 20 ft x 30 ft cabins, gradually adding rooms over time.
 Some of today’s existing houses were built around the original cabin.
 By 1975, many of the family cabins had been remodeled and expanded for year-round use, and some cabins had been replaced with full-size homes.
-That year there were approximately 90 residences: 60 year-round homes, 20 cabins and 10 rentals.
+That year there were approximately 90 residences: 60 year-round homes, 20 family cabins and 10 rental cabins.